nhsconnect/FHIR-ReasonableAdjustments-API/pages/design/design_interactions_update.md

 Note: the only update allowed to any part of a Reasonable Adjustment record is an update to status (essentially a soft delete, as .status active => inactive).
 Any corrections to an already committed Reasonable Adjustment element therefore require removal of the existing item, then creation of a new Consent, Flag (Adjustment) or Condition (Impairment) resource.

+A removal reason and a supporting comment must be recorded when removing a Consent, Flag (Adjustment) or Condition (Impairment) resource.

 ## Update Resource ##